nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Clone a person : `clone`

-Clones a specified person in the app.
+Clones an existing person in Survin with updated details.

-Format: `clone INDEX`
+Format: `clone INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [g/GENDER] [b/BIRTHDATE] [ra/RACE] [re/RELIGION] [s/SURVEY] [t/TAG]…`

-- Clones the person at the specified `INDEX`.
-- The index refers to the index number shown in the displayed person list.
-- The index **must be a positive integer** 1, 2, 3, …​
+- Clones the surveyee at the specified INDEX.
+The index refers to the index number of the surveyee you wish to clone, as shown in the display list.
+The index must be a **positive integer**.
+- At least one of the unique optional fields has to be provided.
+(E.g. Phone or Email)
+- A new person with updated values in specified field will be added to the address book.
+- When updating tags or surveys, the existing tags or surveys of the person will be removed i.e adding of tags is not cumulative.
+- You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+- You can remove all the person’s surveys by typing `s/` without specifying any surveys after it.

 Examples:

-* Use `find Alex` to list all the persons whose name contains Alex, followed by `clone 1` to clone the first person in the result and finally use edit command to edit the data of the cloned person.
+- `clone 1 p/91234567 e/johndoe@example.com` Add a new person with all details of the 1st person except the phone number and email will be updated to `91234567` and `johndoe@example.com` respectively.
+- `clone 2 n/Betsy Crower t/` Add a new person with all details of the 2nd person except the name will be updated to `Betsy Crower` and all tags are removed.

 ### Viewing a person: `view`